 No, it is not.
 This is the needed balance to prevent communism from taking control.
 Capitalism is important because it fosters an environment that allows people to work harder to get ahead.
 Communism does not do this and is focused on equal outcome for everyone, except for those in charge, regardless of effort and individual skill.
 This plan focuses on equality versus equity.

-If you would like to financially support this message, you can click the links below to either visit our GoFundMe page or to purchase an official Pause for the Cause T-Shirt.
+If you would like to financially support this message, you can click the link below to visit our GoFundMe page.

 I have always had the ability to breakdown complex issues to find the root cause and then come up with solutions for them.
 I spent over 10 years resolving Executive Level Escalations for Sprint/T-Mobile.
 The past 20 years, I have been working on a solution that will actually fix our society and save capitalism.
 This is the solution.